vajradog/dramnyen-notations/README.md

 # Dramnyen Notations

-A web application for writing and playing Tibetan dramnyen musical notation.
+A web application for writing and playing Tibetan dramnyen musical notation by Thupten Chakrishar and Dramnyen notes by Tenzin Norbu.
+For more information on the project visit - [Chakrishar](https://chakrishar.com)
 ## Features

 - Text editor that accepts digits 1-8 (representing Do-Re-Mi-Fa-So-La-Ti-Do)